 Call to speak with a Bay Alarm Medical representative.
 Get your questions answered, products recommended, and ask about current deals and promotions.

 Answer a few questions on Bay Alarm Medical's website to get a quote on the best product and plan for you.
 This process is slower than calling a representative.

 LifeFone’s comprehensive in-home systems are affordable and backed by decades of experience, making it a solid choice for seniors looking for quality and value.
-The Complete Home Package protects not only you but your home as well, which speaks for itself.
+Plus, if automatic fall detection is important to you, LifeFone’s prices can’t be beat.
 However, you’ll want to look elsewhere if your primary language is not English or Spanish, since LifeFone’s call centers don’t provide additional language support.

 Aloe Care Health systems are designed for caregivers by caregivers.
 Features like activity monitoring, an integrated mobile app, and two-way communication via the Smart Hub keep caregivers and seniors connected and supported.
 You will pay a pretty penny for these advanced features, but remote caregivers may find them worth the money.
 To learn about our firsthand experience with an Aloe Care system, read our in-depth review.

 Philips Lifeline has earned its stripes in the medical alert industry, but it brings more to the table than just an excellent reputation.
 Its caregiver mobile app, professional installation, and trusted service are all benefits of a Philips Lifeline in-home system.
 Though it’s not the cheapest provider, when we tested out Philips Lifeline’s systems, we were impressed with the high quality and reliable medical alert protection they offered.

 If you’re an older adult who needs medical alert protection and assistance with keeping track of your health care details, this system can do both.
 WellBe’s Smart Speaker and watch make a great pair for active seniors who want to boost their protection.
 If you need fall detection, though, you’ll want to consider another provider on this list.